elenaek/postgresql-practice/README.md

     - Password: postgres
 3) Run your test queries

+### Resetting Database
+Executing the reinit-sql.sh script will drop, recreate, and reinitialize the database with data.
+`./reinit-sql.sh`

 ### Troubleshooting
 * **Scripts aren't executable**
     - Make sure you have permission to execute